Linguistics 001 Lecture 25 Language Change

 How far back can we go?

 Most linguists agree that our methods for reconstruction will take as only as far back as about 5000 - 7000 years; after that, the number of cognate sets available for reconstruction becomes just too low to give results that can be reliably distinguished from chance relationships.
 Although it would be very satisfying to be able to link up some of the existing families at a higher level, the evidence seems too weak to allow us to do so.
-A minority of scholars, however, argue that this is possible, and one particularly well-known group of such scholars goes by the name of Nostraticists, derived from their views that there exists a super-family of language they have called the "Nostratic", which would include not only Indo-European languages but also Uralic languages such as Finnish and Hungarian, Altaic languages such as Mongolian and Turkish, and Afro-Asiatic languages such as Arabic, Hebrew, Hausaand Somali.
+A minority of scholars, however, argue that this is possible, and one particularly well-known group of such scholars goes by the name of Nostraticists, derived from their views that there exists a super-family of language they have called the "Nostratic", which would include not only Indo-European languages but also Uralic languages such as Finnish and Hungarian, and Afro-Asiatic languages such as Arabic, Hebrew, Hausaand Somali.
 A New York Times article from 1995 presents a well-balanced view of the Nostraticist position.
 Dr. Donald Ringe of the Penn Linguistics Department, himself an expert on the ancient Indo-European language Tocharian, is one of the chief critics of the Nostraticist position.

 Other (optional) links on debated historical reconstructions